Ed94/gencpp/gen_c_library/Readme.md

 ## Generation structure

 1. Files are scanned in or parsed.
-    * If they are parsed, its dude to requiring some changes to either naming, or adding additonal definitions (container generation, typedefs, etc).
+    * If they are parsed, its due to requiring some changes to either naming, or adding additonal definitions (container generation, typedefs, etc).
 2. All scanned or parsed code is refactored (identifiers substs) and/or formatted.
 3. Singleheader generated.
 4. Segmented headers and source generated.